kyrieLei/kyrieLei.github.io/_pages/about.md

 ## 🎖 Honors and Awards

-- 2025.04 Outstanding Graduate of Beijing
+- 2025.04 Outstanding graduate of Beijing
-- 2025.04 Outstanding Graduate of Beijing Institute of Technology
+- 2025.04 Outstanding graduate of Beijing Institute of Technology
-- 2024.12 National Scholarship
+- 2024.12 National scholarship
-- 2023.12 Excellent Student as Beijing Institute of Technology
+- 2023.12 Merit student as Beijing Institute of Technology

 ## 📖 Educations